 Take a short overview of that company. which programming language are they using ….
 What aspects they are taking in consideration

 - Area of Interest:

-If you are interested in android than you should go for Java (while some portion
+If you are interested in android then you should go for Java (while some portion

 of code can be in C, C++, Kotlin).

 Similarly, for Web -Development you should be aware of NodeJS.
-To mine Website for data Python is must.
+To mine Website for data, Python is a must.
 To become Back-End developer SQL is needed.

-Ultimately Choosing Programming language depend on what you want to do.
+Ultimately Choosing a Programming language to depend on what you want to do.